Art toys for kids are a lifesaver at my house.

 Coloring Art Supplies

-I don’t want to state the obvious, but heaps of crayons and options for coloring pages are a must.
+I don’t want to state the obvious, but heaps of crayons and options for coloring pages are must-have art toys for kids.

 You can just have copy paper or construction paper on hand for kids to free draw, but if you want to give them actual coloring books or pages, here are three of my favorite types: